-Maryland will review its procedures every five years or as necessary to ensure that the accountability system continues to address the needs of all students.
-Content standards, assessments, proficiency levels, intermediate goals, and annual objectives will be reviewed and, if necessary, appropriate adjustments will be made.
-As Maryland implements new assessments, adequate yearly progress determinations will incorporate data from new tests while maintaining the timeline for all students to reach proficiency by 2013-2014.
+Maryland reviews its procedures every five years or as necessary to ensure that the accountability system continues to address the needs of all students.
+Content standards, assessments, proficiency levels, intermediate goals, and annual objectives are reviewed and, if necessary, appropriate adjustments made.